 This post is sponsored by Bob’s Red Mill.

-So in celebration of the start of the season, it’s time to chat about this oh-so-pretty green veggie farro fried rice!
+Let’s celebrate the start of spring with this oh-so-pretty green veggie farro fried rice!

 The gang’s all here.
 Getting groovy together in a big skillet and just waiting to be enjoyed for an easy and healthy dinner.